-- 'pause and 'resume will stop or resume data collection.
+- 'pause and 'resume will stop or resume snapshot collection.
 These messages can be nested.
-Note that the thread will continue running it will just stop collecting snapshots. - 'stop kills the controlled thread.
+Note that the thread will continue running-it will just stop collecting snapshots. - 'stop kills the sampler thread.
 It should be called when no additional data should be collected.
-(This is currently irreversible: there is no message to start a new sampler thread.) - 'set-tracked! with a value will change the tracked objects (initially specified as the to-track argument) to the given value. - 'set-tracked! with a value will change the delay that the sampler us taking between snapshots.
-Note that although changing this means that the snapshots are not uniformly distributed, the results will still be sensible this is because the cpu time between samples is taken into account when the resulting data is analyzed. - Finally, a 'get-snapshots message will make the controller return the currently collected data.
-Note that this can be called multiple times, each call will return the data thatis collected up to that point in time.
+(This is currently irreversible: there is no message to start a new sampler thread.) - 'set-tracked! with a value will change the tracked object(s) which were initially specified as the to-track argument. - 'set-tracked! with a numeric value will change the delay that the sampler is taking between snapshots.
+Note that although changing this means that the snapshots are not uniformly distributed, the results will still be correct: the cpu time between samples is taken into account when the collected data is analyzed. - Finally, a 'get-snapshots message will make the controller return the currently collected data.
+Note that this can be called multiple times, each call will return the data that is collected up to that point in time.
 In addition, it can be (and usually is) called after the sampler was stopped.

-The value that is returned should be considered as an undocumented internal detail of the profiler, to be sent to analyze-samples for analysis.
+The value that is returned should be considered as an undocumented internal detail of the profiler, intended to be sent to analyze-samples for analysis.
 The reason this is not done automatically, is that a future extension might allow you to combine several sampler results, making it possible to combine a profile analysis from several individual runs, possibly from different machines.